osklearn/LowLEVELprog/0x06-pointers_arrays_strings/README.md

 # holbertonschool-low_level_programming
+## 0x06.
+C - More pointers, arrays and strings

 ## Description
-This project is about programming in C
+This project is about programming in C: Pointers, arrays and strings

 ## Author